Are you looking for a strong and versatile adhesive to help get things done?

 Foam tapes also beat mechanical fasteners when it comes to insulation.
 Depending on your industry, insulation may be a key part of what you do.
 Two applications where insulation really matters are thermals and acoustics.

-Some industries rely heavily on consistent temperatures.
-Environments need to be kept at a certain ambient temperature in industries like science and healthcare.
+Environments must be kept at a certain ambient temperature in industries like science and healthcare.
 Foam tape can create an airtight seal on equipment and between rooms that can help people in these industries do their jobs.

 The same goes for acoustics.
 Acoustics are huge in the music and entertainment industry.
-Using foam tape instead of screws or bolts helps to enclose auditoriums and sound booths more completely.
+Using double sided foam tape instead of screws or bolts to help hold insulation in place will enclose sound booths or auditoriums more thoroughly.

 The result?
 No air, and no sound, end up leaking out.